-B02 111 Business Mathematical Calculations OR MAT 100 Applied Mathematics 3 to 4 credits
+BUS 111 Business Mathematical Calculations OR MAT 100 Applied Mathematics 3 to 4 credits where the maximum is two credits.

-CIVIP TO I introduction to computers OR CMP 103 Introduction to Computer Based Systems 3 credits

-Select a sufficient number of credits from the list of General Education courses from the General Education AAS section of the catalog to obtain the 18 credits required.
-You may not exceed nine credits in any GE category, with the exception of Health and Physical Education where the maximum is two credits.
+CMP 101 Introduction to Computers OR CMP 103 Introduction to Computer Based Systems 3 credits Select a suffi cient number of credits from the list of General Education courses from the General Educ cation AAS section of the catalog to obtain the 18 credits required.
+You may not exceed nine credits in any GE category, with the exception of Health and Physic al Education